-Happy new year; or since it’s 3 January, happy 10th day of Christmas.
+Happy new year, happy 8th day of Christmas, and happy Feast of the Circumcision (’cause if Jesus was circumcised on the eighth day, that’d be today, right?).
 At the beginning of each year I figure it’s a good idea to remind readers of the point of TXAB, i.e. the Christ Almighty Blog.
 And remind myself too: I’ve seen many a blog which began as one thing, evolved into another, and it wasn’t an improvement.
-God forbid TXAB warp into yet another blog where somebody’s ranting about immature Christian misbehavior.

 This blog is about following Jesus the Nazarene, our God-anointed king and Messiah, or Christ.
-The first of his followers became known as Χριστιανούς/Hristianús, “Christ-followers,” or Christians, because that’s what we’re meant to do, or how we oughta be identified: We follow Jesus.
+The first of his followers became known as Χριστιανούς/Hristianús, “Christ-followers,” or Christians, because that’s what we’re meant to do: We follow Jesus.
 We teach what he taught, believe what he tells us, do as he says, and grow good fruit.

-There are so many misbehaving Christians, it’s no wonder various Christians insist, “No, don’t call me Christian; I’m a Christ-follower.
+There are so many of these misbehaving “Christians,” it’s no wonder various Christians insist, “No, don’t call me Christian; I’m a Christ-follower.
 Call me that.”
-They want it very clear they’re honestly trying to follow Jesus; they’re not just in it because “Jesus” conveniently dislikes all their political foes, nor for the spiritual perqs.
+They want it very clear they’re legitimately, honestly trying to follow Jesus.
+They’re not just in it because “Jesus” hates what they hate, and justifies their various hatreds.

 Well.
 Once we quit following the crowd and follow Jesus whithersoever he leads, we call this being religious.